The Sun's Supergranulation: Observational characterization

-Let us recall that supergranulation is first of all a feature of the surface velocity field at the surface of the quiet Sun.
-Three methods are currently able to detect the associated signal.
-These are Doppler imaging, granule tracking and local helioseismology.
+Supergranulation is first and foremost detected in the form of a flow at the surface of the quiet Sun.
+Three methods are currently used to measure the corresponding velocity field: Doppler imaging, granule tracking and local helioseismology.